 More art than science

 How much CBD oil should I take?
 It’s an important question to ask and a difficult one to answer.
 One of the main reasons why you won’t find universally accepted guidance on how to dose CBD oil is because it doesn’t exist.
-Even though an increasing number of states in the US have already legalized cannabis for medicinal purposes, most medical schools do not cover alternative medicines, including CBD, in their training on pharmacology.
+Even though an increasing number of states in the US have already legalized cannabis for medicinal purposes, most medical schools do not cover CBD in their training.
 As such, most doctors aren’t 100% equipped to offer professional advice regarding CBD dosage.

 Is there a universal CBD oil dose?

 One thing we can definitely be clear on, however, is that deciding what’s the best CBD dosage depends on a wide range of factors.
-These include a patient’s weight, diet, metabolism, and genetics, the environment that he or she lives in, and the consistency of the CBD oil product chosen.
+These include a your weight, diet, metabolism, and genetics, the environment that you live in, and the consistency of the CBD oil product chosen.
 There’s no universal CBD oil dose.
 There’s no one-dose-fits-all.
 This means that you need to do some research before deciding how much to take and it means that the safest bet would be to start with the minimal possible dose.

 The products below is a good place to start.